Non-Passerine Waterbirds Photographed in their Natural Habitat

 Photo essays and action photographs of pelicans and storks displaying hunting and feeding behaviour.
 Brief discussion on milky and painted stork hybridisation in Singapore.

 Three photo essays and action photographs of purple, grey and striated herons displaying hunting and feeding behaviour together with a fourth gallery featuring a few other species of heron.

 Two galleries; the first features cormorant behaviours including a short photo essay of little pied cormorant feeding, while the second gallery displays darter behaviour.

 1 My waterbird albums include bird families listed in the Ramsar Convention.
-These are placed in the following Aves Orders: (i) Pelecaniformes (Pelicans, Herons, Ibis and Spoonbills); (ii) Suliformes (Cormorants and Darters); (iii) Ciconiiformes (Storks); (iv) Phoenicopteriformes (Flamingos); (v) Podicipediformes (Grebe); (vi) Charadriiformes (Waders/Shorebirds and Gulls); (vii) Gruiformes (Rails and Coots); and (viii) Anseriformes (Ducks, Geese and Swans).
-Although the Ramsar Convention lists Auks (Charadriiformes) and Boobies/Frigatebirds (Suliformes) I’ve included them in my Non-Passerine Seabird albums.
+These are placed in the following Aves Orders: (i) Pelecaniformes (Pelicans, Herons, Ibis and Spoonbills); (ii) Suliformes (Cormorants and Darters); (iii) Ciconiiformes (Storks); (iv) Charadriiformes (Waders/Shorebirds and Gulls); (v) Phoenicopteriformes (Flamingos); (vi) Podicipediformes (Grebe); (vii) Gruiformes (Rails and Coots) and (viii) Anseriformes (Ducks, Geese and Swans).
+The Ramsar Convention also includes Auks (Charadriiformes) and Boobies/Frigatebirds (Suliformes) but I prefer to include them in my Non-Passerine Seabird Albums.